 - Write Your Happiness.
 Keep a happiness journal.
 For two minutes a day, think of one positive experience that’s occurred during the past 24 hours.
 Bullet point each detail you can remember.
 It works, because the brain can’t tell the difference between visualization and actual experience.
 So you’ve just doubled the most meaningful experience in your brain.
 Do it for 21 days, your brain starts to think your life is twice as good as it is, and your feeling of happiness increases, which leads to other beneficial health outcomes.
 Research shows that for people with chronic pain, after six months of this they could drop pain medication by 50 percent!

 - Affirmations.
 Every night before you go to sleep come up with an affirmation, and repeat it when you wake up.
 Check out my affirmations for fertility here!
 Affirmations generally only work when you truly believe them.
 Affirmations have been show to decrease stress among other things.

 - Hire a Fertility Coach.
 This is the ultimate in fertility self-care.
 Literally pay someone to help you through your mind-body work, dig to the bottom of your diagnosis, conduct tests, and help you develop a diet, supplement, and treatment action plan.
 Two of my favorite holistic fertility coaches are Sarah Clark and Iva Keene.
 Sarah Clark uses a functional health approach and offers a free discovery call to see if you’re a good a match.
 She and her team will really help you heal as a whole person and identify WHY you aren’t getting pregnant.
 Iva Keene is a Swiss-Based Naturopath who studied with Gabriela Rosa and has incredible success stories.
-My readers love her free report on How to Improve Egg Health.
+My readers love her free reports on How to Improve Egg Health and Getting Pregnant Naturally.